 Once all of your camera equipment is packed, there are a few bonus items that might improve your experience.

 • Consider taking a small beanbag/wheat sack.
-Professional photographers understand the need for a steady hand and, therefore, use a tripod.
-Moving quickly from one side of a jeep to the other might make this awkward; instead, rely on the beanbag to prevent any shaking and blurred images.
+Professional photographers understand the need for a steady hand and, therefore, use a tripod when using a telephoto lens.
+Moving quickly from one side of a safari vehicle to the other might make this awkward; instead, rely on the beanbag to prevent any shaking and blurred images.

 • Fully-charge all batteries.
 Carry spare fully-charged batteries.
 Carry an in-car battery charger.
 Do you get the message?
 Who would want to run out of power at such a time?

 • Pack a few memory cards.
 You will be amazed at just how many shots of each subject you take.

 • Zip-loc bags are a godsend when the dust is swirling.
 Keep all of the smaller pieces of your photo gear protected.